antonio-schmidtgen/antonio-schmidtgen/README.md

 ---

-## 🌱 Currently Building
+## 🌱 Currently

-Two smaller projects to broaden my portfolio:
+* Deepening my SQL: joins, aggregations, and business queries

-* **Web scraping project** — collecting and cleaning real-world data with Python (requests, BeautifulSoup) to demonstrate data acquisition skills
+* Improving my dashboard design in Tableau
-* **Interactive dashboard** — a Streamlit app for presenting data interactively and complementing my Tableau work
+* Practising on new datasets to keep my analysis skills sharp

 ---